TheLocehiliosan/yadm/yadm.md

        envtpl To use the envtpl Jinja template processor, specify the value of "j2" or "envtpl".

-       NOTE:  Specifying  "j2"  as  the processor will attempt to use j2cli or envtpl, whichever is available.
+       NOTE: Specifying "j2" as the processor will attempt to use j2cli or en‐ vtpl, whichever is available.

        If the template processor specified is  available,  templates  will  be processed to create or overwrite files.

-       During  processing,  the  following variables are available in the tem-
+       During  processing,  the  following variables are available in the tem‐
        plate:

         Default              Jinja or ESH         Description